jwarz/data-scientists-tools/01_basics/01_R/03_programming_tidyverse/readme.md

 Theory.
 Coming soon …

+**1. Box plots**

+In this final lesson, you’ll learn how to make one more type of graph: a box plot.
+Recall that we used

+**2. Histograms**

+a histogram when we wanted to examine the distribution of one variable, such as life expectancy, across all countries.
+Notice that a histogram combines all the life expectancies across all continents, without distinguishing them.
+But what if your goal is to compare the distribution of life expectancies among continents?

+**3. Box plots**

+This is a box plot, which shows the distribution of life expectancies within each continent, so that you can compare them.
+It is created with geom underscore boxplot, and it has two aesthetics- x is the category (continent), and y is the values that we’re comparing, which in this case is life expectancy.
+A box plot takes a bit of practice to interpret, so here’s what each of the components means.
+The black line in the middle of each white box is the median of that continent’s distribution.
+The top and bottom of each box represent the 75th percentile and the 25th percentile of that group, meaning half of the distribution lies within that box.
+The lines going up and down from the box, called “whiskers”, cover additional countries.
+The two dots below the whiskers for Asia and the Americas represent outliers: countries with unusually low life expectancy relative to the rest of the distribution.
+So there’s a lot that this plot tells us about differences in life expectancy across continents.
+We can see that the median life expectancy of Europe is one of the highest, and that the two countries in Oceana (Australia and New Zealand) both have very high values.
+We can also see that the distribution for Africa is unusually low, with about half of its countries having a life expectancy between 50 and 60 years.

+**4. Histogram vs box plot**

+A boxplot helps give more context to the shape of the earlier histogram, where there were two bumps: one for countries between 65 and 80 representing most of Europe, Asia, and the Americas, and another, lower distribution.
+You’ll use boxplots to examine other differences in distribution between continents in the final exercises.

 ## Comparing GDP per capita across continents

 A boxplot is useful for comparing a distribution of values across